danmalcolm/BuildUp/src/README.txt

 BUILDUP

-A library to ease the pain of creating test objects during automated testing, or generating test data for use in demos / test environment of an application.
+A library to ease the pain of creating test objects during automated testing, or generating test / demo data for your application.

 INTRODUCTION